-Today, the University of Bonn (Universität Bonn) is one of the larger ones in Germany, with around 27,500 students.
-It is the third largest university in the state North Rhine Westphalia.
-The university has approximately 4,100 international students and 100 visiting professors from over 100 different countries each year.
-Its outstanding reputation in teaching and research and its splendid location on the banks of the Rhine River are some of the reasons why the University of Bonn ranks at the top in Germany.
+Today, the University of Bonn (Universität Bonn) is one of the larger ones in Germany, with around 35,500 students.
+The university has approximately 4,500 international students and 100 visiting professors from over 130 different countries each year.
+Its outstanding reputation in teaching and research and its splendid location on the banks of the Rhine River are some of the reasons why the University of Bonn ranks at the top in Germany and among the top 100 worldwide.